cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 An important thing to note in the above calculations is that neither price analysis includes labor costs.
 That being said, without having any concrete reference points, it is our guess that our sedimentation tank would be simpler to manufacture and thus result in potentially lower labor costs.
 After all, increased simplicity is one of our main design goals.
 Our honeycomb tube settlers, since they are one solid piece, should be easier to install and support.
 Furthermore, since our tank is one straight, solid piece, the only additional construction requirements are that the top be cut off.
 Besides that, the remaining components of our sed tank should be roughly equal in complexity when compared to those of the 1 L/s.

 Given the above factors, it seems like our proposed design is a very feasible approach from an economic standpoint.
+However, the addition of PVC slabs in comparison to 1 inch PVC pipes as diffusers did increase the price.
+Additionally, the larger number of valleys also results in longer manifolds.
+This cost is actually nicely canceled out by the fact that the manifolds are smaller in diameter than that of the PF300.
+Lastly, this design has not yet begun to factor in the cost of adding a floc hopper.
+The overall design of the floc hopper remains to be explored in the future.
+This will surely pose an added cost to our design.
+We have also not accounted for the mechanisms by which each manifold pipe will be connected to a central inlet pipe.
+This would require a larger diameter pipe that would feed the sedimentation tank and then be distributed to the three manifolds.
+We also have not considered the exit launder in our calculation.
+This will need to be an extra pipe in our costs.

 ## Conclusion

 The new design of the higher-capacity 4 L/s plantita appears to be more cost-effective than building 4 individual 1 L/s plants.
 However, the design difficulties and ease of fabrication should be taken into account.

 tube settler - length
 base geometry - 3 valleys
 inlet manifold, diffusers, jet reverser

+honeycomb settlers
+base geometry
+diffuser (3/4" x 24" x 48" Gray PVC Sheet) most expensive part PVC sheets are rly expensive

 cost